NYSE CEO: market reforms needed to boost confidence

-WASHINGTON (Reuters) - Dozens of small and medium-sized private companies are talking to the New York Stock Exchange about going public because of a recent law, but more reforms are needed to ensure successful IPOs, NYSE Euronext NYX.N Chief Executive Duncan Niederauer said on Wednesday.
+WASHINGTON, June 20 (Reuters) - Dozens of small and medium-sized private companies are talking to the New York Stock Exchange about going public because of a recent law, but more reforms are needed to ensure successful IPOs, NYSE Euronext Chief Executive Duncan Niederauer said on Wednesday.

 Niederauer, testifying before a congressional hearing on market reforms, said NYSE has had conversations with 50 to 100 of these companies since the legislation was passed in March.